-This (updated) guide lists all of the Best grain inclusive dog foods.
+This (updated) guide lists all of the Best grain inclusive dog foods this year.

 With all the debate and competing information out there about grain-free diets for our dogs, it can be difficult to tell if it’s a good choice for them.
 It’s a hot topic right now, mainly because of our interest in it as it pertains to our own diet choices.

 But is it really a good idea for a dog’s diet?
 Well…not for all dogs, I’d say.